Claude Code Plugins

 Builder

-Function: Create custom agents, workflows, and templates for specialized domains
+Function: Create custom agents, workflows, and templates for specialized domains.
+Extend BMAD functionality with domain-specific components.

 Responsibilities